MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 ### Configure PSSDiag tool

-You can use [PSSDiag](https://github.com/microsoft/DiagManager/releases) to collect the XEvent or SQL Server trace with the General Performance template.
+You can use [PSSDiag](https://github.com/microsoft/DiagManager/releases) to collect the XEvent or SQL Server trace under the General Performance template.
 As shown in the following screenshot, select some additional events, especially all the broker events.

 :::image type="content" source="media/troubleshoot-database-mail-issues/db-mail-pssdiag-broker-events.png" alt-text="Screenshot of the Pssdiag tool.
 Enable broker events on the XEvent tab.":::